ibm-cloud-docs/BlockStorage/faqs.md

 No. A host cannot be authorized to access LUNs of differing OS types at the same time.
 A host can be authorized to access LUNs of a **single** OS type.
 If you attempt to authorize a host to access multiple LUNs with different OS types, the operation results in an error.

-## Which Windows&reg; version am I to choose for my {{site.data.keyword.blockstorageshort}} LUN?
+## Which Windows version am I to choose for my {{site.data.keyword.blockstorageshort}} LUN?
 {: #windowsOStypes}
 {: faq}
 {: support}

 When you create a LUN, you must specify the OS type.
 The OS type specifies the operating system of the host that's going to access the LUN.
 It also determines the layout of data on the LUN, the geometry that is used to access that data, and the minimum and maximum size of the LUN.
 The OS Type can't be modified after the LUN is created.
 The actual size of the LUN might vary slightly based on the OS type of the LUN.
-Choosing the correct type for your Windows&reg; OS helps to prevent mis-aligned IO operations.
+Choosing the correct type for your Windows OS helps to prevent mis-aligned IO operations.

 If the LUN is being presented as a raw block device to a guest, select the OS type of the guest's OS.
 If the LUN is being presented to the hypervisor to serve Virtual hard disk (VHD) files, choose Hyper-V.

-### Windows&reg; GPT
+### Windows GPT
 {: #winGPT}

--  The LUN stores Windows&reg; data by using the GUID Partition Type (GPT) partitioning style.
+-  The LUN stores Windows data by using the GUID Partition Type (GPT) partitioning style.
 Use this option if you want to use the GPT partitioning method and your host can use it.
-Windows&reg; Server 2003, Service Pack 1 and later can use the GPT partitioning method, and all 64-bit versions of Windows&reg; support it.
+Windows Server 2003, Service Pack 1 and later can use the GPT partitioning method, and all 64-bit versions of Windows support it.

-### Windows&reg; 2003
+### Windows 2003
 {: #win2003}

-- The LUN stores a raw disk type in a single-partition Windows&reg; disk that uses the Master Boot Record (MBR) partitioning style.
-Use this option only if your host operating system is Windows&reg; 2000 Server, Windows&reg; XP, or Windows&reg; Server 2003 that uses the MBR partitioning method.
+- The LUN stores a raw disk type in a single-partition Windows disk that uses the Master Boot Record (MBR) partitioning style.
+Use this option only if your host operating system is Windows 2000 Server, Windows XP, or Windows Server 2003 that uses the MBR partitioning method.

-### Windows&reg; 2008+
+### Windows 2008+
 {: #win2008}

-- The LUN stores Windows&reg; data for Windows&reg; 2008 and later versions.
-Use this OS option if your host operating system is Windows&reg; Server 2008, Windows&reg; Server 2012, Windows&reg; Server 2016.
+- The LUN stores Windows data for Windows 2008 and later versions.
+Use this OS option if your host operating system is Windows Server 2008, Windows Server 2012, Windows Server 2016.
 Both MBR and GPT partitioning methods are supported.

 ### Hyper-V
 {: #Hyper-V}